Arab, Sudanese in Ethiopia

 What Are Their Needs?

-All Eritreans need a just and lasting peace from the Tigray rebellion.
+All of Ethiopia needs a just and lasting peace from the Tigray rebellion.
 Most Sudanese Arabs have never heard a clear presentation of the good news about Isa or Jesus.
-Jesus is vastly more than the human prophet!
+Jesus is worthy of their hearts!
 Rural Sudanese in Eritrea would benefit from teams of believers bringing modern medicine and improved agricultural methods.

 Prayer Points

 Pray for a lasting peace in Ethiopia, Sudan and Eritrea.
 Pray that the tiny group of Sudanese Arab believers would be encouraged and strengthened in the faith.
-Pray that Sudanese parents would be able to meet the needs of their children.
+Pray that Sudanese Arab parents in Ethiopia would be able to meet the needs of their children.
 Pray that Sudanese Arabs would tune into Christian TV and radio broadcasts.
-Pray for a Disciple Making Movement among the Sudanese Arabs in Eritrean in this decade.
+Pray for a Disciple Making Movement among the Sudanese Arabs in Ethiopia.

 Text Source: Joshua Project